-All of us were horrified when we read about Sean Silvera’s 300-foot vehicle roll over and fall in the northern California mountains last year.
-Miraculously, Sean walked away from the accident without injury, but the same couldn’t be said for his truck camper rig.
+All of us were horrified when we read about Sean Silvera’s 300-foot vehicle rollover and fall last year.
+Miraculously, Sean walked away from the accident without injury, but the same couldn’t be said for his truck camper.
 Sean’s rig, featuring a Ram 2500 mounted on 40-inch tires, an imported PCOR aluminum tray, and a Four Wheel Camper (FWC) Flatbed Hawk, was totaled.
 But Sean was able to salvage some parts and apply some valuable lessons in his next truck camper build.
 In this interview, Sean was kind enough to answer several questions about it.

 Sean Silvera: Yes, I did!
 Well, it’s never quite finished, but I’m about 80 percent complete…. for now.
 This time I started with a Ram 3500 Laramie 4×4 with a 6.4L Hemi.
 I added a Norweld tray from Australia and a Four Wheel Camper Flatbed Hawk from the company’s factory in Woodland, California.
 Really, the Ram as it is was fully ready for adventure, but I like to build things and customize them to my liking, so I did some work on it.